indieSoftware/Navigator/README.md

     case pageN(Int)
 }
 ```
+SwiftUI requires navigation destination values to be `Hashable`, and so do we.

-Along with an extension that provides the correct view for a specific case.
+Next, we provide an extension that returns the correct view for a specific case.
 ```swift
 extension HomeDestinations: NavigationDestination {
     public var view: some View {